 Last Updated on

-Would you know how to make one large room into two by building a partition wall?
-When we moved into our current four-bedroomed house, not only was it a dump, but the previous owner had taken down a partition wall between two bedrooms to make it one long room, with unnecessary large areas of storage.
+When we moved into our four-bedroomed house, not only was it a wreck, but the previous owner had taken down a partition wall between two bedrooms.
+This created one long room, with unnecessary large areas of storage.

 Extra Pro Tip: Attach a bedsheet at the position in which you wish to build the partition wall.
 Check that there is enough space for storage, and that your bed or wardrobe will fit.
 This also gives you the option of drawing the imprint (on the floor) of any large piece of furniture you plan to place in the room.
 Check before you build!

-According to the DIY giant, B&Q,if you have an electronic detector, check for the following before doing any work.
+According to DIY giant, B&Q, if you have an electronic detector, check for the following before doing any work.
 If you don’t have one, you can rent one from a tool rental in your area (or even ask friends on social media).
 It’s important that you find potential trouble before work commences.

 You want to check for: pipes, water cables, and joists.

 Pro Tip: Your stud wall will probably use about 12 cm from your existing room, so cater for this.

 For your frame, get these materials and tools ready: